freeCodeCamp/guide/src/pages/cplusplus/input_and_output/index.md

 ## Input and Output

 Input stream objects in C++ use 'cin'.
-This is used to save input data into the program.
+This is pronounced "see in".
+This is used to input user data into the program.

 Output stream objects use 'cout', as shown in the first introduction of C++, to print out statements to the console.
+As you may have guessed, this is pronounced "see out".

 ```C++
 # include<iostream>